-Each of our currently serving Named Executive Officers is party to an offer letter (as described below), as well as a standard confidential information and/or inventions assignment agreement, under which each of

-Dr. Usman, Dr. Madison and Mr. Payne agreed not to disclose our confidential information.
-We previously entered into employment agreements with Dr. Hill, Ms. Hodges, Mr. Rock and Mr. Cullison, each of whose employment terminated in 2015 prior to, or in connection with the merger.
+Each of our currently serving Named Executive Officers is party to an offer letter (as described below), as well as a standard confidential information and/or inventions assignment agreement, under which each of Dr. Usman, Mr. Payne and Dr. Levy agreed not to disclose our confidential information.
+We previously entered into an employment agreement with Dr. Madison, whose employment with us terminated as of September 9, 2016.